Drakosfire/CardGenerator/README.md

 colorFrom: yellow
 colorTo: purple
 sdk: gradio
-sdk_version: 4.26.0
+sdk_version: 4.44.0
 app_file: app.py
 pinned: false
 ---

-# Drakosfire's Dungeons and Dragons Item Card Generator
+# Drakosfire's Cyber Pet Card Generator

-Welcome to the Drakosfire's Dungeons and Dragons Item Card Generator!
-This innovative tool harnesses the power of AI to generate unique item cards for your D&D adventures.
+This is a tool built to generate custom cyborg pets for an unnanounced creative project.

 ## Overview

-This generator leverages an API call to [Replicate](https://replicate.com/) using Llama 3 70b, combined with a custom fine-tuned version of the Stable Diffusion SDXL model.
-You can find more about the specific modelthis project was based on at [Civitai](https://civitai.com/models/129681/sdxl-faetastic).
+This generator leverages an API call to FAL.ai to generate images with a custom LoRA trained off of my card dataset as well as OpenAI's GPT-4o to generate text and image prompts for the images.

 ## Key Features

-- **Custom Fine-Tuning**: The backbone of this generator is a fine-tuned Stable Diffusion SDXL model, specifically optimized for generating high-quality, fantasy-themed images on a unique card border that is themed by your imagination.
+- **Custom Fine-Tuning**: The backbone of this generator is a fine-tuned Flux.1 model, specifically optimized for generating high-quality, pet images on a unique card border that is flavored by your imagination.

-- **Consistent Card Design**: To ensure each card maintains a uniform appearance, a LoRA (Locally Optimized Representation Approximation) technique was used.
+- **Consistent Card Design**: To ensure each card maintains a uniform appearance, a LoRA (Low-Rank Adaptation) technique was used.
 This involved training the model with a hand-crafted dataset of card border images, enabling the system to generate new cards with consistent text and image spaces where the generated text and images can be elegantly integrated.

 ## How It Works

-1. Your intitial text along with the prompt is sent to Llama 3 70b to generate a python dictionary.
+1. Your intitial text along with the prompt is sent to OpenAI's GPT-4o to generate a JSON.
-2. This new text will populate in interactive text fields.
-If it isn't perfect you can edit the text to fit your item.
+2. This JSON will be parsed into textboxes to review and edit.
-3. The final text field is the Stable Diffusion prompt, these generate like one sentence stories describing the scene of your item.
-This field can also be edited.
+3. The final text field is the image prompt, these generate like one sentence stories describing the scene of your pet.
-## The first image generation take about 2 minutes for model to 'cold boot' after that it's ~10s per image.
-4. **Image and Text Generation**: Now generate 4 card template without text and pick your favorite.
+4. **Image and Text Generation**: Now generate 4 blank cards in about 15 seconds.
-5. Finally, add text to your favorite template.
+5. Finally, click the add text button to add text to your favorite template.
-3. **Result**: The final product is a beautifully crafted D&D item card, ready for use in your gaming sessions.
+3. **Result**: The final product is a beautifully crafted collectible pet card.

 ## Example Cards